luiul/retoure-m/README.md

 npx sequelize-cli init;
 ```

 Set up the `config.json` file in the `config` folder.
-Make model, migrate to PostgreSQL by running the following commands in the shell:
+Make model, migrate to PostgreSQL by running the following commands in the shell (after updating `scripts` in `package.json`):

 ```zsh
 npm run make-model;